Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 3. Hosshinmon-oji [Google Maps location] to Kumano Hongu Taisha (an easy hike of around 8 kilometres) PLUS a visit to Kumano Hayatama Taisha AND Kumano Nachi Taisha (the latter two can be done by any means).

-Option 1 can be achieved in two days, even by people who consider themselves unfit.
-To hike the complete Nakahechi route (options 1 and 2 plus a visit to Kumano Hayatama Taisha), you need five to six days and at least a basic level of fitness.
+Option 1 can be completed in two days, even by people who consider themselves unfit.
+However, you need five to six days and a basic fitness level to hike the complete Nakahechi route (options 1 and 2 plus a visit to Kumano Hayatama Taisha).

 path to hongu taisha